An erect or spreading shrub to small tree, to 6 metres tall.

 Most wattles regenerate from seed after fire with some species exhibiting suckering from the basal areas.

-stricta – the name refers to its erect / upright habit.
+stricta – Latin – referring to its erect / upright habit.